Becoming the Archetype

-Becoming the Archetype is an American Christian metal band formed in Atlanta, Georgia, in 1999.
-They have released five albums on Solid State Records.
+Becoming the Archetype is an American extreme metal band formed in Atlanta, Georgia, in 1999.
+They have released six albums on Solid State Records.
 Dichotomy, which was released in November 2008, sold around 2,300 copies in the United States in its first week of release, according to Nielsen Soundscan.
 The CD debuted at No. 18 on the Top New Artist Albums (Heatseekers) chart, which lists the best-selling albums by new and developing artists, defined as those who have never appeared in the top 100 of the Billboard 200.
 The band was part of the new wave of American heavy metal.
 After 2012's I Am, the band went on an indefinite hiatus.
-In 2022, however, the band reunited with the lineup of Jason Wisdom, Seth Hecox, and Brent “Duck” Duckett.
+In 2022, however, the band reunited with the lineup of Jason Wisdom, Seth Hecox, and Brent "Duck" Duckett.